dasch-swiss/dsp-metadata-gui/docs/list_view.md

 ![actions](assets/images/buttons.png)

-- Add a new project
+- Add new Project
   Adds a new project to the list.
   To be able to add a project, you need to know its shortcode as well as associate a folder on your local file system with it.
 For details, see below.
-- Import a project
+- Import Project
   Lets you import a project from binaries (see "Zip and Export") and add it to the list.
-- Remove a project
+- Remove selected Project
   Removes the selected project from the list.
   _Note: This can not be undone._
-- Edit a project
+- Edit selected Project
   Opens the [form for collecting metadata](tab_view.md).
-- Validate a project
+- Validate selected Project
   Validates the selected project against the [ontology](https://github.com/dasch-swiss/dsp-ontologies/blob/main/dsp-repository/v1/dsp-repository.shacl.ttl).
-- Export RDF data
+- Export selected Project as RDF
   Exports the selected project metadata as Turtle, RDF/XML and JSON-LD.
   The files are stored in the folder associated with the project.
-- Zip and Export
+- Zip and Export Project
   This action creates a Zip archive, containing all the files associated with the project, RDF serializations of the metadata, and a binary serialization of the project for reimport into this tool.